SwipeNSnap Diaper Cream Applicator Update | Shark Tank Season 12

 • Shark: Lori Greiner and Kevin O’Leary

-The SwipeNSnap one hand diaper cream applicator was pitched on Shark Tank Season 12 Episode 11 and presented by founder Alina Kravchenko.
-Her product allows a parent to easily apply diaper cream to their baby’s bottom with one hand and without having to unscrew the lid.
-During the SwipeNSnap Shark Tank pitch, Alina said she came up with the idea while raising her own child.
+The SwipeNSnap one-hand diaper cream applicator was pitched on Shark Tank Season 12 Episode 11 by founder Alina Kravchenko.
+She created the SwipeNSnap to help parents after she struggled to apply diaper cream to her baby’s bottom with one hand.

-• SAFE - allows you to apply diaper cream with just one hand while safely...
+SwipeNSnap allows you to apply diaper cream with just one hand while safely holding your baby with the other!

 We earn a commission if you make a purchase, at no additional cost to you.

-Despite a unique product that solves a very specific problem, Alina only had $15,000 in lifetime sales.
-However, the company did have a patent on its technology to make the adapter fit any sized bottle of diaper cream.
-With the low sales, this technology was what really interested the sharks.
+While sales were slow, she does have a patent on the technology to make the adapter fit any sized bottle of diaper cream.
+Even though sales were low, the technology was evidently what really interested the sharks.

-Alina ended up receiving two different offers from Kevin O’Leary, Lori Greiner, and guest shark Daniel Lubetzky.
-After initially teaming up with Daniel, Lori left him for Kevin and SwipeNSnap left the tank with a deal of $120,000 for 50% equity and two sharks.
+Ultimately Alina decided to accept Lori and Kevin’s deal and SwipeNSnap left the tank with a deal of $120,000 for 50% equity and two sharks.

 Further, for more Season 12 company updates, be sure to check out our Season 12 Products page.